The Centre on Barton: History

-The Centre Mall was built in 1955 and was one of the first shopping malls in North America.
-The mall had 1 floor (two of the anchor tenants had 2 floors).
+The Greater Hamilton Shopping Centre was built in 1955 and was one of the first shopping malls in North America.
+Before the 2008 reconstruction project, the mall had 1 floor (two of the anchor tenants had 2 floors).

-The Centre Mall used to be the site of the Hamilton Jockey Club Racetrack but in the years after the Second World War the push for Hamilton's eastward expansion had completely engulfed the Jockey Club property.
+The present-day Centre on Barton used to be the site of the Hamilton Jockey Club Racetrack but in the years after the Second World War the push for Hamilton's eastward expansion had completely engulfed the Jockey Club property.
 On September 26, 1952, the racetrack was sold.
 The site then became the Greater Hamilton Shopping Centre.

 2008 Reconstruction project

 The Centre Mall owners announced the plans for a 23-building power centre, named The Centre on Barton, on the property of Barton Street East.
 The cost had originally been estimated to be around the $100-million mark and the project eventually took up 700000 sqft of retail space.
 This was the largest redevelopment project in the history of Hamilton's east-end.
 The buildings on the property are grouped around the edge of the property and create a pedestrian-oriented design rather than a commercial island in a sea of parking.
 The overhaul roughly took about two-and-a-half years to complete but the bulk of the work had been done by the end of the summer of 2008.
 Some new buildings were completed before the enclosed mall was torn down.

 The redevelopment of Centre Mall transformed the entire neighbourhood from Ottawa Street to Kenilworth Avenue.
 The $100-million investment in the mall boosted Ottawa Street North – already the city's No.1 tourist destination.
 The garment district became a holistic home decor destination area, with lighting, antique, design & glass stores.
 The Ottawa Street Business Improvement Area had the most applications and grants under the commercial property improvement program in 2007 with 33, and it had an effect on the property values and real estate activity in the district.